 Textiles are ubiquitous in our daily lives, from clothing and household textiles to technological solutions in a wide array of applications, such as medicine, mobility and architecture.
 The global textile industry is one of the most important and fast-growing economic sectors, but also poses huge social and environmental challenges as the majority of textile production is carried out abroad.

-The federal government, represented by the Federal Office for the Environment (FOEN) and the State Secretariat for Economic Affairs (SECO), with the support of the industry association Swiss Textiles and the amfori Network Switzerland, is promoting exchange and efforts to develop a future-proof and sustainable textile value chain in Switzerland.
+The federal government, represented by the Federal Office for the Environment (FOEN) and the State Secretariat for Economic Affairs (SECO) is promoting together with the industry association Swiss Textiles, the amfori Network Switzerland and Swiss Fair Trade exchange and efforts to develop a future-proof and sustainable textile value chain in Switzerland.
 The aim is to launch a broad-based and effective Swiss sustainable textiles initiative.

 Project management of the initiative: